Subzxz/factwise-hacker/README.md

+*ReactJS FILE ATTACHED KINDLY LOOK THROUGH*

-this project is a Celebrity Management System implemented using HTML, CSS, JavaScript, and ReactJS.
+This project is a Celebrity Management System implemented using HTML, CSS, JavaScript, and ReactJS.
 It allows users to view and manage details of famous celebrities through a web interface.

 Technologies Used
 HTML: Used for structuring the web pages and defining the user interface elements.